Alexturner2000/Network-Engineering-Vault/02 - Work in progress/PoE.md

 2003 - 802.3af - Type 1 - 15.4 Watts - PoE
 2009 - 802.3at - Type 2 - 30 Watts - PoE+
 2011- 802.3bt - Type 3 - 60 Watts - 4PPoE (4 pair power over ethernet)
-2018 - 802.3bt (ammended) - Type 4 - 90 Watts - PoE++
+2018 - 802.3bt (amended) - Type 4 - 90 Watts - PoE++

 ### PoE Injector
 A wall outlet device that inject the DC current into the ethernet cable

 ### PoE Splitter
-If your equiptement has different power compatibility, you can use a PoE Splitter.
+If your equipment has different power compatibility, you can use a PoE Splitter.
 This allows you to manually configure the output voltage.

 ---